Free cookie consent management tool by TermsFeed Generator

 The pattern: abandonment accelerates.
 Going from 2s to 3s loses MORE users than 1s to 2s.
 If abandonment were uniform, every 100ms would cost the same.
 But acceleration means every 100ms hurts more as latency increases.

-This is why sub-300ms targets aren’t premature optimization - it’s physics.
+This is why sub-300ms targets aren’t premature optimization - the Weibull curve punishes you harder the slower you get.

 The Weibull distribution captures how abandonment risk accelerates with latency: